-Today, traveling with pets is a growing trend, and for some people, a trip is no fun without the four-legged family member.
-We try to take Rocky and Kona with as many trips.
+Today, traveling with pets is a growing trend, and for some people, a trip is no fun without a four-legged family member.
+We try to take Rocky and Kona on as many trips.
 If you’ve ever wondered how to travel with a dog below are some tips that will make a journey with your pooch a relaxing one.

 How to travel with a dog

 Your furry friends are part of your family and should be with you on all your family vacations to be part of the fun.
 But you will need to be prepared.

 Start with a Test Drive

 Before you embark on that journey, try and take your dog along with you for a test drive.
 The test drive will allow you to see how the dog will react and ensure that the dog will be able to travel without any issues like motion sickness, agitation, or anxiety.
 You cannot have a long smooth trip with your furry friend if he cannot stand a short trip.

 Prepare for your Trip

 Start preparing for your trip if you think your dog is good to go for a vacation.
 Make a list of all the things that you do for your dog.
 If your pooch needs some specific prescriptions, be sure to top-up it before you start your trip.
 Don’t forget to carry food and water for the whole trip plus a few extra days, just in case.
 If your dog loves his usual bulky bowl, which you should never carry with you on a journey, buy a portable one and let him get used to it in the week before you travel.